A Vector Monotonicity Assumption for Multiple Instruments

 In a slight abuse of notation, let $D_g(\mathbf{z})$ the potential treatments function $D_i(\mathbf{z})$ that is common to all units sharing a value $g$ of $G_i$.
 A key difference between VM and IAM for identification is that under VM, the functions $D_g(\mathbf{z})$ for various response groups $g$ are not all linearly independent of one another.
-Indeed, as functions of $J$ binary variables, only $2^J$ such functions can be independent (though $\mathrm{Ded}_J$ is strictly larger for $J>1$), since any function of binary variables can be written as a polynomial in them.
-Let $\mathcal{G}^{c}:=\mathcal{G}/\{a.t., n.t.\}$ denote the set of $\mathrm{Ded}_J-2$ compliance groups compatible with Assumption VM that are not never-takers or always takers.
-All of the groups in $\mathcal{G}^c$ can be thought of as generalized ``compliers'' of some kind: units that vary treatment uptake in \textit{some} way in response to counterfactual changes to the values of the instruments.
+Indeed, as functions of $J$ binary variables, only $2^J$ such $D_g(\mathbf{z})$ could be independent, while $\mathrm{Ded}_J$ is strictly larger than $2^J$ for $J>1$.
+Let $\mathcal{G}^{c}:=\mathcal{G}/\{a.t., n.t.\}$ denote the set of $\mathrm{Ded}_J-2$ response groups aside from the never-takers and always takers that are compatible with VM.
+All of the groups in $\mathcal{G}^c$ can be thought of as generalized ``compliers'' of some kind: units that would vary treatment uptake in \textit{some} way in response to counterfactual changes to the values of the instruments.

-A natural basis for the set of selection functions $\{\mathcal{D}_g(z)\}_{g \in \mathcal{G}^c}$ can be formed by considering functions that are products over a single subset of the instruments where $S \subseteq \{1 \dots J\}, S \ne \emptyset$.\footnote{Note that a similar construction plays a central role in \cite{Lee2018a}.} For a given set $S$, $z_S$ yields the selection function $\mathcal{D}_{g(S)}(z)$ of the compliance group $g(S)$ corresponding to the Sperner family consisting only of the set $S$.
-I refer to such compliance groups $g(S)$ as \textit{simple}.
+We can construct a natural linear basis for the set of selection functions $\{D_g(\mathbf{z})\}_{g \in \mathcal{G}^c}$ by considering response groups $g(F)$ corresponding to Sperner families that consist of a single set $S$.
+I refer to such response groups, denoted $g(S)$, as \textit{simple}.\footnote{Note that a similar construction plays a central role in \citet{Lee2018a}.} For $J=2$, for example, we have: